This conference focuses on the future regulation of legal services in England and Wales.

 It will be an opportunity to discuss the interim report of the Independent Review of Legal Services Regulation published last year and look ahead to the final report with the seminar coming ahead of its expected publication.

 - The future regulatory framework and role of individual regulators;

 - Protecting consumers and improving their experience and engagement with legal services;

 - Challenges for the sector in adopting legal technology, and issues that its use raises for regulation; and

 - The entry into the legal market of professional services firms, competition, and the future of reserved activities.

-The Review’s lead, Professor Stephen Mayson, is a keynote speaker at the seminar, along with Chris Jenkins, Economics Director, Competition and Markets Authority.
+The Review’s lead, Professor Stephen Mayson, is a keynote speaker at the seminar - as is Chris Jenkins, Economics Director, Competition and Markets Authority.

 The chairs are the former Lord Chancellor, Rt Hon the Lord Falconer of Thoroton and Lord Gold.

-There will be further contributions from: Simon Davis, The Law Society; Kirsteen Forisky, LEAP Legal Software; John Gould, Russell-Cooke; Independent Review of Legal Services; Chris Handford, Solicitors Regulation Authority; Rob Houghton, reallymoving and The Law Superstore; Ewen Macleod, Bar Standards Board; Rebecca Marsh, Legal Ombudsman; Dr Ashwini Natraj, London Economics; Amanda Pinto QC, Bar Council; Vicky Purtill, CILEx Regulation; Neil Rose, Legal Futures; Julia Salasky, Legl; Duncan Wiggetts, ICAEW and speaker confirmed from the Legal Services Board
+There will be further contributions from: Simon Davis, The Law Society; Kirsteen Forisky, LEAP Legal Software; John Gould, Russell-Cooke and Independent Review of Legal Services; Chris Handford, Solicitors Regulation Authority; Matthew Hill, Legal Services Board; Rob Houghton, reallymoving and The Law Superstore; Ewen Macleod, Bar Standards Board; Dr Ashwini Natraj, London Economics; Amanda Pinto QC, Bar Council; Vicky Purtill, CILEx Regulation; Neil Rose, Legal Futures; Julia Salasky, Legl and Duncan Wiggetts, ICAEW.

 The agenda in summary